jeffrey-w/ReflActive/README.md

 Targeted types, their constructors, and parameters thereof exhibit attributes, which are reflected upon at runtime to automatically build representations of the type that may be used to create richly detailed user interfaces.
-In addition to providing descriptions of the data necessary to instantiate a type, other metadata may be associated with each type to provide a more complete context for its use.
+In addition to providing descriptions of the data necessary to instantiate a type, other metadata may be associated with it as well to provide a more complete context for its use.

 ReflActive also provides an interface for translating user input into constructor invocations.
 Having provided